brack3t/django-braces/docs/other.rst

         conditional = True

         def get_etag(self):
-            # Omitting this function with USE_ETAGS=True will result in the
+            # Optional.
+Omitting this function with USE_ETAGS=True will result
-            # ETag being set to a hash of the content
+            # in the ETag being set to a hash of the content
             return "Calculate the etag here"

+        def get_last_modified(self):
+            # Optional.
+Should return a timezone-aware datetime object
+            return self.object.last_modified